tuxedocurly/mantaray_keyboard/README.md

-# Mantaray - An affordable ergonomic keyboard with premium functionality
+# Mantaray -  A ZSA Voyager Inspired Ergonomic Mechanical Keyboard
 *The Mantaray2040 is a ZSA Voyager inspired low-profile, ortholinear, column staggered ergonomic mechanical keyboard.
 The design is intended to provide a low-cost, easy to build alternative to the ZSA Voyager for users who aren't looking for a split keyboard design.*

 Keyboard Creator and Maintainer: [Colton Hawkins AKA TuxedoMakes](https://youtube.com/@TuxedoMakes)